TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 We cover Rails forms much deeper later, but because they are entwined with Turbo Drive we do need to cover some common information that will come together in the forms lessons that follow.

-If you don't understand some of the information as it is explained below just wait until the form basics lesson and it should all come together.
+If you don't understand some of the information as it is explained below just wait until the Form Basics lesson and it should all come together.

 #### Form Submissions